Old Fire: The wildfire

 Fanned by the Santa Ana winds, the Old Fire burned 91281 acre, destroyed 993 homes, and caused six deaths.
 The fire threatened San Bernardino and Highland, as well as the mountain resort communities of Cedar Glen, Crestline, Running Springs and Lake Arrowhead and forcing upwards of 80,000 residents to evacuate their homes.
 Part of California State University, San Bernardino burned during the fire.

 The fire was fully contained on November 2, 2003, with the help of rain and snow.
 The final cost of fighting the fire was $42 million.
 The Lake Arrowhead community is now part of a Redevelopment Agency, which a Board of Supervisors controls.

 Old Fire, Padua, and Grand Prix wildfires

 A United States Forest Service report on the "true" combined costs of the 2003 Old Fire, Padua, and the Grand Prix wildfires (the Grand Prix Fire merged with the Old Fire and the part of the Grand Prix Fire that crossed into Los Angeles County was known as the "Padua Fire") was nearly $1.3 billion.
-Wildfire impacts are much higher when cleanup, watershed damages, and other costs are considered beyond the expenses for firefighting and property damage.
+Wildfire impacts are much higher when cleanup, watershed damage, and other costs are considered beyond the expenses for firefighting and property damage.
 About 750000 acre were blackened across five southern California counties.